cloudfoundry/diego-design-notes/migrating-to-diego.md

 ### Application Metrics

-Application Metrics (CPU/Memory/Disk usage) flow through loggregator with Diego.
-The work to support this is almost complete with some pending CLI work still to be done.
-Until then it is not possible to fetch application metrics with `cf app`.
+Diego passes Application Metrics (CPU/Memory/Disk usage) to Loggregator.
+The latest (currently "unstable") release of the `cf` CLI knows how to fetch metrics from Loggregator (via `cf app`).
+Consumers previously relying on the CC API for metrics will have to change to fetch these metrics from Loggregator instead.
+We may backport support for the CC API though this is not currently a priority.